| || |

 6. Notice of Contaminated / Possible Contaminated Properties: When we become aware of properties on our sales list that are known or suspected to be contaminated, we will identify these properties and the Lead Agency’s name and address where all available information may be reviewed.
 DO NOT bid on these properties unless you understand the issues related to contaminated properties.
 Prior to bidding, you should contact your attorney regarding the possible purchase of contaminated properties.

-7. Prospective purchasers are advised that some bonds or other assessments which are levied by agencies or offices other than the Treasurer-Tax Collector may still be outstanding after the tax sale.
+7. Prospective purchasers are advised that some bonds or other assessments which are levied by agencies or offices other than the Solano County Tax Collector may still be outstanding after the tax sale.

 8. Some properties in some counties may have 1911, 1913 and/or 1915 Improvement Act Bonds, or Mello Roos Bonds, which are noted on the Asset Page listing of the property.